Hoot Hester: Beginnings

 Hester attended Louisville's Southern High School.
 He began his fiddling career with the Bluegrass Alliance in Louisville.
 In 1973 he moved to Nashville, having received several job offers after winning fifth place in a fiddle contest at which Chet Atkins and other prominent people in the music industry were judges.
 For the next year he played with The Whites.

 From the 1980s onward

 During the 1980s Hester began doing session recording for various artists and producers, and has continued this work until his death.
 He also began appearing on television shows, one of which played for eleven years.
 In 1997 Dennis Crouch and Hester put together a western swing band called The Time Jumpers.
 Hoot eventually left The Time Jumpers to produce and write with Rachael Hester, his youngest daughter, who leads a band named "Rachael Hester and The Tennessee Walkers".
-Hoot has played with the Grand Ole Opry staff band since the year 2000.
+Hoot played with the Grand Ole Opry staff band from 2000 until his death.
 He has also worked with Earl Scruggs until Scruggs' death in March 2012.

 Death

-Hester died on August 30, 2016 after battling cancer.
+Hester died on August 30, 2016, after battling cancer.
 He was 65.